 How can social data make your customer data smarter?

 In addition to visual information, all the photos on my Instagram profile include metadata like date, location, and description text.
 Here are a few examples what the visuals analysed with image recognition technologies like Clarifai and Flockler social analytics can tell us:

-- Toni likes travelling: during the past year I’ve been spending time in London, several locations in Finland, The Alps, and Sweden.
+- I like travelling: during the past year I’ve been spending time in London, several locations in Finland, The Alps, and Sweden.
 Go beyond one year and you’ll find that pattern to repeat with a few additional countries.

-- Skiing is close to the heart: Based on the Instagram profile I’ve been skiing every February/March from 2014.
+- Skiing is close to my heart: Based on the Instagram profile I’ve been skiing every February/March from 2014.

 - Most of the images with a location London include food & drinks and a group of people.

 - 62 posts have received 1.200 likes from 143 users.